usnistgov/zero-trust-architecture/_sources/VolumeC/Hardening.rst

 Links to device hardening guidelines for Palo Alto Networks (PANW) Next Generation Firewalls and Panorama management devices are provided in the :ref:`Palo Alto Networks Firewall Hardening (PAN 5250 NGFW)` section.

 Strata Cloud Manager is used by organizations to manage their NGFWs and SASE environments from a single interface.
 Strata Cloud Manager has best practice security checks built into it to allow organizations to assess their Panorama, NGFW, and Panorama-managed Prisma Access security configurations against best practices and remediate any failed checks.
-To use Strata Cloud Manager to perform best practice checks, see this link: https://docs.paloaltonetworks.com/cloud-management/administration/overview/built-in-best-practices
+To use Strata Cloud Manager to perform best practice checks, see this link: `Built-In Best Practices <https://docs.paloaltonetworks.com/cloud-management/administration/overview/built-in-best-practices>`__

-To configure a security policy that is shared across NGFWs and Prisma Access, see this link: https://docs.paloaltonetworks.com/cloud-management/administration/manage-configuration-ngfw-and-prisma-access
+To configure a security policy that is shared across NGFWs and Prisma Access, see this link: `Manage: NGFW and Prisma Access <https://docs.paloaltonetworks.com/cloud-management/administration/manage-configuration-ngfw-and-prisma-access>`__

 Ping Identity
 ~~~~~~~~~~~~~~

 The OS is hardened according to the appropriate OS Hardening section above.
-A product-specific security hardening guide is available at: https://support.pingidentity.com/s/article/PingFederate-Security-Hardening-Guide
+A product-specific security hardening guide is available at: `PingFederate Security Hardening Guide <https://support.pingidentity.com/s/article/PingFederate-Security-Hardening-Guide>`__

 Tenable
 ~~~~~~~~~